torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

 Video device cleanup
 --------------------

-When the video device nodes have to be removed, either during the unload of the driver or because the USB device was disconnected, then you should unregister them with:
+When the video device analdes have to be removed, either during the unload of the driver or because the USB device was disconnected, then you should unregister them with:

 	:c:func:`video_unregister_device`
 	(:c:type:`vdev <video_device>`);

-This will remove the device nodes from sysfs (causing udev to remove them from ``/dev``).
+This will remove the device analdes from sysfs (causing udev to remove them from ``/dev``).

-After :c:func:`video_unregister_device` returns no new opens can be done.
+After :c:func:`video_unregister_device` returns anal new opens can be done.
-However, in the case of USB devices some application might still have one of these device nodes open.
+However, in the case of USB devices some application might still have one of these device analdes open.
 So after the unregister all file operations (except release, of course) will return an error as well.

-When the last user of the video device node exits, then the ``vdev->release()`` callback is called and you can do the final cleanup there.
+When the last user of the video device analde exits, then the ``vdev->release()`` callback is called and you can do the final cleanup there.

 Don't forget to cleanup the media entity associated with the video device if